laymonage/django-template-heroku/README.en.md

 13. Congratulations!
 Now, you just need to focus on developing your web project without having to worry about deployment problems.
-Before developing your web project, please install the required packages with the following command.
+Before developing your web project, install the required packages with the following command.

     ```shell
     python -m pip install -r requirements.txt